 For the unversed, it has been a fisherman village for a long time now and the name of the village eventually led to the name of the beach.
 Arambol became popular in the 1960s when hippies arrived here and introduced Goa to the Hippy culture.
 Harmal is the local name of Arambol which is also the northernmost beach of Goa.

 Tourists who arrive at the beach often indulge in resting on the beach and enjoying sunbathing.
 Apart from that, people also enjoy going on a walk by the shore which is simply soul-rejuvenating.
-All in all, this is the perfect getaway for all ages, whether its kids, young adults, or senior citizens.
+All in all, this is the perfect getaway for all ages, whether it's kids, young adults, or senior citizens.
 Also, a lot of music programs, water sports, and adventure activities are there that make this beach interesting and worth visiting.

 The best time to visit Arambol Beach is around Christmas & New Year.
 If you want to fully explore this exotic beach, make sure you are headed there only during winter as it becomes more relaxing and beautiful during this season.

-1. The Banyan Tree Baba.
 The famous Baba who sits at a hilltop near the beach will amaze you with his wisdom.
 To reach the Banyan Tree on the hilltop, you will have to go for a mini trek of just about 20 minutes.
 Locals claim that the Baba organizes parties for tourists and does all the arrangements from food to liquor.

-2. Sweet Water Lake.
 While you are heading towards the hilltop for The Banyan Tree Baba, you will find a sweet water lake on your way which offers fun activities.
 You can bathe here or indulge yourself in various water sports.
 The lake is located very close to the sea and this is a major point of amazement for many because the sea has saltwater while the lake has sweet, even after being in close proximity to the sea.
 Locals claim that it’s a freshwater lake that has healing properties as well.

-3. The Beach-Side Market.
 When you are at Arambol Beach of North Goa, you can’t skip the beach-side market that is full of great cuisines, clothes, accessories, handmade decor items, souvenirs, and a lot more.
 If you are exploring the beach-side market, you will also get introduced to exotic Goan cuisines like prawn curry, crabs, tiger prawns, lobsters, etc.

-4. Water Sports.
 Goa is a place that will turn all your water sports and travel adventure dreams into a reality.
 The place is perfect to indulge in boat surfing, parasailing, skiing, surfing, and swimming.
 If you are new to all of it, then Arambol is suitable for you as it does not have very high waves.

-6. Calangute Market Square.
 The Calangute Market Square is just a few miles away from Arambol Beach.
 You can find a wide range of stalls selling a range of souvenirs, clothes, accessories, leather items, traditional handicrafts, metal crafts, carpets, seashells, trinkets, etc.

-7. Sightseeing.
 Sidelined with an array of Palm trees, Arambol Beach holds a scenic beauty to allure you.
 Once you are here, you can’t stop yourself from taking beautiful pictures.

 The nightlife of Goa is undoubtedly amazing and it's much more interesting and engaging at Arambol Beach.
 Sundown Music show is a totally divine experience that will make you feel like you are in some other world.
 Popular musicians and bands perform here at the beach.

-Goa can be serene, peaceful, chaotic, noisy and vibrant at the same time.
+Goa can be serene, peaceful, chaotic, noisy, and vibrant at the same time.
 It depends on what are you seeking from Goa.
 If you are seeking peaceful moments of joy then Arambol Beach is the perfect place for you to visit.
 It is located at a distance of 1,842, 553, 2,163, 615 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach Arambol beach by the following means of public transportation.

-By Air.
-The nearest airport is Dabolim International Airport (GOI) situated at 50-60 km away.
+The nearest airport is Dabolim International Airport (GOI) situated 50-60 km away.
 The airport is well-connected to nearby cities with major flights operating to and fro the airport.
 It is operated and managed by the Airports Authority of India as a civil enclave which is in an Indian Naval Base - INS Hansa.
 Once you reach the airport, consider booking a taxi or some other means of local conveyance available to travel here.

-By Rail.
 The nearest railway station is Pernem Railway Station (PERN) situated about 10-20 km away.
 The station comes under the management of Konkan Railway.
 One may take the locally available transportation like a taxi, local bus, or an auto-rickshaw to reach here.
 Depending upon the traffic conditions, it might take you about 20-30 minutes to travel here.